dwavesystems/dwave-ocean-sdk/overview/dwavesys.rst

     Proxy URL (can be left blank):
     Configuration saved.

-2. Enter the SAPI information (API URL and token) found when you log in to your D-Wave account.
+2. Enter the SAPI information (API URL and token) found as described above.
 You can accept the command's defaults and in the future update the file if needed.

 Alternatively, you can create and edit a